 You also need to claim your website and enable rich pins.
 Doing this will get you found on Pinterest when someone does an organic search.
 Using Pinterest group boards will aid your success .If all of that sounds very confusing, let me explain further.
 Let’s look at the photo below.

 Notice the search bar contains three different options.
 You can search by Top, Yours, and People.
 I searched by Top and my profile was the first to appear.
 That is because of the keyword in my business profile.
 Why does this matter for Pinterest Boards?
 Using Pinterest group boards is a key to your success, too.
-Let’s look at another photo below.
+Let’s look at keywords.

-Notice in the above photo how when I use the same keywords, affiliate marketing, and I change my search to Yours, I now see some group boards with the same title.
+Notice how when you use the same keywords, affiliate marketing, and I change my search to Yours, I now see some group boards with the same title.
 Some are my Pinterest group boards and some belong to others.